cristabileok/Legendary-RandoMarvel/README.md

 <b>Save and Load Games</b>

-You can save a Game Setup for later, even if you close the app or turn down your phone!
+You can save a Game Setup for later, even if you close the app or turn off your phone!

 <img alt="Legendary RandoMarvel cap1" src="https://user-images.githubusercontent.com/98287876/184556065-fc11bc2b-cee9-4c2f-9ff9-d6d5448c6e8d.jpeg" width=300 height=511 />